Changeling: Lowland Scotland and Northern England

 In the Anglo-Scottish border region it was believed that elves (or fairies) lived in "elf hills" (or "fairy hills").
-Along with this belief in supernatural beings was the view that they could spirit away children, and even adults, and take them back to their own world (see Elfhame).
-Often, it was thought, a baby would be snatched and replaced with a simulation of the baby, usually a male adult elf, to be suckled by the mother.
+Along with this belief in supernatural beings was the view that they could spirit away children, and even adults, and take them back to their world (see Elfhame).
+Often, it was thought a baby would be snatched and replaced with a simulation of the baby, usually a male adult elf, to be suckled by the mother.
 The real baby would be treated well by the elves and would grow up to be one of them, whereas the changeling baby would be discontented and wearisome.
-Many herbs, salves and seeds could be used for discovering the fairy-folk and ward off their designs.
-It was also believed that, in order to force a changeling to reveal itself, it must either be surprised into speech or made to laugh.
+Many herbs, salves, and seeds could be used for discovering the fairy-folk and ward off their designs.
+It was also believed that to force a changeling to reveal itself, it must either be surprised into speech or made to laugh.

-In one tale a mother suspected that her baby had been taken and replaced with a changeling, a view that was proven to be correct one day when a neighbour ran into the house shouting "Come here and ye'll se a sight!
-Yonder's the Fairy Hill a' alowe" (i.e. "the Fairy Hill is on fire").
+In one tale, a mother suspected her baby had been taken and replaced with a changeling.
+This view was proven to be correct one day when a neighbour ran into the house shouting, "Come here and ye'll se a sight!
+Yonder's the Fairy Hill a' alowe" (i.e., "the Fairy Hill is on fire").
 To this, the elf got up, saying "Waes me!
 What'll come o' me wife and bairns?" and made his way out of the chimney.

 At Byerholm near Newcastleton in Liddesdale sometime during the early 19th century, a dwarf called Robert Elliot or Little Hobbie o' The Castleton as he was known, was reputed to be a changeling.
-When taunted by other boys he would not hesitate to draw his gully (a large knife) and dispatch them, however being that he was woefully short in the legs they usually out-ran him and escaped.
-He was courageous however and when he heard that his neighbour, the six-foot three-inch (6 ft) William Scott of Kirndean, a sturdy and strong borderer, had slandered his name, he invited the man to his house, took him up the stairs and challenged him to a duel.
+When taunted by other boys, he would not hesitate to draw his gully (a large knife) and dispatch them; however, being woefully short in the legs, they usually out-ran him and escaped.
+However, he was courageous, and when he heard that his neighbour, the six-foot three-inch (6 ft) William Scott of Kirndean, a sturdy and strong borderer, had slandered his name, he invited the man to his house, took him up the stairs and challenged him to a duel.
 Scott beat a hasty retreat.

 Child ballad 40, The Queen of Elfland's Nourice, depicts the abduction of a new mother, drawing on the folklore of the changelings.
-Although it is fragmentary, it contains the mother's grief and the Queen of Elfland's promise to return her to her own child if she will nurse the queen's child until it can walk.
+Although incomplete, it contains the mother's grief and the Queen of Elfland's promise to return her to her child if she would nurse the queen's child until it can walk.